 This research theme creates new smart connected IoT systems for health assessment and assistance.
 The purpose of this research is to connect Data, People and Systems in a variety of areas of value to health, such as networking, pervasive computing, advanced analytics, sensor integration, privacy and security, modeling of socio-behavioral and cognitive processes and system and process modeling.
 Effective solutions must satisfy a multitude of constraints arising from clinical/medical needs, barriers to change, heterogeneity of data, semantic mismatch and limitations of current cyber-physical systems and an aging population.
 Such solutions demand multidisciplinary teams to address issues ranging from fundamental science and engineering to medical and public health practice.

-Floor seismic for health and activity tracking
+Floor activity tracking

 - Smart seismic sensors in the floor of each room allow activity tracking, or in the mattress allow sleep monitoring.